 Elvis, the glitzy new biopic of Elvis Presley, is the first film from director Baz Luhrmann since 2013’s The Great Gatsby.
 Starring Austin Butler as Presley and Tom Hanks as his manager Colonel Tom Parker, Elvis bears all the hallmarks of a Luhrmann production: sequins, anachronistic pop music, swooping camera movements, and melodrama.
-Former teen star Butler matches the director’s commitment with his immersive performance as the iconic star — in fact, he still hasn’t dropped Presley’s accent.
+Former teen star Butler matches the director’s commitment with his immersive performance as the iconic star — in fact, as of the Golden Globes, he still hadn’t dropped Presley’s accent.

 How To Stream Elvis